The Model Description Language (MDL) is a data driven language for

 Additional Information

-The spherical coordinate system transformation is defined as follows:
+The spherical coordinate system transformation is defined by points

 Additional Information: Node transformations